Exploring possible therapies for motor neurone disease

 Understanding how the biological mechanisms behind exercise and nutrition work, and how they impact on health.

 The overarching aim of research in this domain is to characterise and understand the biological mechanisms by which exercise and nutrition impact health.
-Research in this domain includes healthy and clinical populations across the lifespan – from growth in the womb to ageing.
+Research in this domain includes healthy and clinical populations across the lifespan.

 This domain consists of four research groups: